nathanenglehart/unofficial-arch-install-guide/README.md

 Hopefully your installation is a success - *yay!!* Otherwise, I would recommend consulting the aforementioned arch wiki.

-## Extras

-From here on out, these parts of the installation guide are optional.
+From here on out, parts of the installation guide are optional.

+## Graphics and Audio

+To install graphics and audio drivers, the below is a simple configuration I recommend.

 ### Desktop Environment and Window Manager